-- 1 When Jesus was arrested, he knew that his < would always elicit an answer, whether asked work on earth, in the likeness of mortal flesh, was finished.
-He fully understood the sort of death he would die, and he was little concerned with the details of his so-called trials. - 2 Before the Sanhedrist court Jesus declined to make replies to the testimony of perjured witnesses.
-There was but one question which by friend or foe, and that was the one concerning the nature and divinity of his mission on earth.
+- work on earth, in the likeness of mortal flesh, was finished.
+He fully understood the sort of death he would die, and he was little concerned with the details of his so-called trials. - Before the Sanhedrist court Jesus declined to make replies to the testimony of perjured witnesses.
+There was but one question which 1999

+When Jesus was arrested, he knew that his < would always elicit an answer, whether asked by friend or foe, and that was the one concerning the nature and divinity of his mission on earth.
 When asked if he were the Son of God, he unfailingly made reply.
 He steadfastly refused to speak when in the presence of the curious and wicked Herod.
 Before Pilate he spoke only when he thought that Pilate or some other sincere person might be helped to a better knowledge of the truth by what he said.
 Jesus had taught his apostles the uselessness of casting their pearls before swine, and he now dared to practice what he had taught.
 His conduct at this time exemplified the patient submission of the human nature coupled with the majestic silence and solemn dignity of the divine nature.
-He was altogether willing to discuss with Pilate any question related to the political charges brought against him-any question which he recognized as belonging to the governor's jurisdiction.
+He was altogether willing to discuss with Pilate any question him-any question which he recognized as belonging to the governor's jurisdiction.

-- 3 Jesus was convinced that it was the will of the Father that he submit himself to the natural and ordinary course of human events just as every other mortal creature must, and therefore he refused to employ even his purely human powers of persuasive eloquence to influence the outcome of the machinations of his socially nearsighted and spiritually blinded fellow mortals.
-Although Jesus lived and died on Urantia, his whole human career, from first to last, was a spectacle designed to influence and instruct the entire universe of his creation and unceasing upholding. - 4 These shortsighted Jews clamored unseemlily for the Master's death while he stood there in awful silence looking upon the death scene of a nation-his earthly father's own people. - 5 Jesus had acquired that type of human character which could preserve its composure and assert its dignity in the face of continued and gratuitous insult.
+- Iesus was convinced that it was the will of the Father that he submit himself to the natural and ordinary course of human events iust as every other mortal creature must, and therefore he refused to employ even his purely human powers of persuasive eloquence to influence the outcome of the machinations of his socially near sighted and spiritually blinded fellow mortals.
+Although Jesus lived and died on Urantia, his whole human career, from first to last, was a spectacle designed to influence and instruct the entire universe of his creation and unceasing upholding. - These shortsighted Jews clamored unseemlily for the Master's death while he stood there in awful silence looking upon the death scene of a nation-his earthly father's own people. - Jesus had acquired that type of human character which could preserve its composure and assert its dignity in the face of continued and gratuitous insult.
 He could not be intimidated.
-When first assaulted by the servant of Annas, he had only suggested the propriety of calling witnesses who might duly testify against him. - 6 From first to last, in his so-called trial before Pilate, the onlooking celestial hosts could not refrain from broadcasting to the universe the depiction of the scene of "Pilate on trial before Jesus." - 7 When before Caiaphas, and when all the perjured testimony had broken down, Jesus did not hesitate to answer the question of the chief priest, thereby providing in his own testimony that which they desired as a basis for convicting him of blasphemy.
+When first assaulted by the servant of Annas, he had only suggested the propriety of calling witnesses who might duly testify against him. - From first to last, in his so-called trial before Pilate, the onlooking celestial hosts could not refrain from broadcasting to the universe the depiction of the scene of "Pilate on trial before Jesus." - When before Caiaphas, and when all the perjured testimony had broken down, Jesus did not hesitate to answer the question of the chief priest, thereby providing in his own testimony that which they desired as a basis for convicting him of blasphemy.